How Kryptos K4 Works

 K3, Reconstruction.
 A double transposition cipher.
 Howard Carter's account of opening Tutankhamun's tomb: remove debris, make a breach, insert the candle, peer inside.
 It teaches that the wrong framework must be dismantled before clarity is possible.

 K4, Orientation.
 A Quagmire III variant whose keystream is the back of the sculpture itself.
-The plaintext ("The compass rose is here... this is your position") makes position and reference frame the subject of the message itself.
-Every layer of the mechanism is now closed.
-The sequence culminates in self-reference: the cipher is about the act of reading it, and the answer was carved on the same copper screen all along.
+The reconstructed plaintext ("The compass rose is here... this is your position") makes position and reference frame the subject of the message itself.
+The sequence culminates in self-reference: the cipher is about the act of reading it, and in this reconstruction much of the reading apparatus sits on the same copper screen.

 A common concern with cipher proposals is circular reasoning, using the answer to derive the answer.
-The K4 mechanism avoids this.
-The dependency chain is strictly one-directional:
+The reconstruction is careful about this distinction.
+The run-time dependency chain is strictly one-directional:

 T (helper letter, read from the back of the sculpture) → g_state(T) (helper-card value) → combined with f(C) (row-identity card from the cipher letter) → r = (f(C) + g_state(T)) mod 26 → combined with gate (a one-bit value fixed by position) → R = r + gate → applied to C (known ciphertext) → P = (C − R) mod 26 (plaintext).